Skip to content

 Usage instructions

 Bind your SteamID to your account.
-If the group is subscribed, your new match data will be posted in the group in real-time.
+If the channel is subscribed, your new match data will be posted automatically.
+Nicknames containing spaces must be enclosed in double quotes ("").

 Usage examples